 About Underground Mysteries, Your Source For Unreported Missing People and Underrepresented Missing & Unidentified People Cases

 Believe it or not, many missing are never officially reported missing.
 Some cases are filed months or even years after a disappearance.
-Also, some cases that are filed with a police department may not be entered into NamUs.
+Also, some cases that are filed with a police department may not be entered into Namus.
 These cases may “fall through the cracks”.
 There are also many cases that were filed several years ago, but the case files go “missing” themselves, due to changing servers, databases, crashed systems, physically lost files, files that never made it into a database, data entry error, and so forth.
 There are thousands of unreported missing people (or those with “lost” files) in the USA at any given time.

 a) helping actively search for your loved one by use of paper trails, recreating a timeline, and searching public records / background reports / etc;